LaVar Ball Maintains Lakers Are Lonzo Ball's Team, Doesn't Believe He And Lebron James Can Learn From Each Other

 James has played 1,143 games in his NBA career, while Lonzo has played 52.
 James’ wealth of experience and accomplishments should make him a resource for any player who takes the court with him, including the second-year Ball.

-James’ court vision and basketball IQ could be his strengths from which Ball gleans the most.
+James’ court vision and basketball IQ could be the strengths from which Ball gleans the most.
 His young identity as a point guard in the NBA has been built on his ability to pass the basketball.

 In his rookie campaign, Ball averaged 7.2 assists.
 That is the same number James has averaged over 15 seasons, but he’s coming off a year in which he averaged a career-high 9.1 assists.